godwinopara/starbuck-clone/README.md

 <h2>What i Learnt</h2>
 <li>
-    learnt how to display different pages in react on different viewport i would usually do that with display:none and twik the css with media-query outside react
+    learnt how to display different pages in react on different viewport i would usually do that with "display:none" and twik the css with media-query outside react
 </li>
 <li>